MultiSafepay/docs/content/payments/methods/banks/bank-transfer/product-rules.md

 - Refunds are only processed if there are enough funds in your MultiSafepay balance.

-- While the transaction status is **Initialized**, you can cancel the refund.
+- While the transaction status is **Reserved**, you can cancel the refund.
 Once the status changes to **Completed**, the refund has been processed.

 - The customer receives the refund in the bank account they originally paid from within the next business day.